 Truck visibility Issues: Always an Issue in bike and pedestrian crash cases

-Large trucks have a much harder time seeing the cars, bicyclists and pedestrians around them due to the design of their vehicles.
-These blind spots where truck drivers cannot see cars or passenger vehicles are a major issue in highway accidents, however the areas where a bicyclist or pedestrian cannot be seen by a truck driver are even larger.
-This becomes increasingly dangerous on city streets and rural roads where cyclist and pedestrians are more likely to be present.
+Large trucks have a much harder time seeing the cars, bicyclists, and pedestrians around them due to the design of their vehicles.
+These blind spots where truck drivers cannot see cars or passenger vehicles are a significant issue in highway accidents.
+However, the areas where a trucker cannot see a bicyclist or pedestrian are even more extensive.
+This problem becomes increasingly dangerous on city streets and rural roads where cyclist and pedestrians are more likely to be present.

 One of the most dangerous areas a bicyclist or pedestrian can encounter a large truck is at an intersection.
-Right turning trucks will not be able to see pedestrians or cyclist on their right that may be attempting to cross a street that a truck is turning onto.
+Right turning truck drivers will not be able to see pedestrians or cyclist on their right who may be attempting to cross a street that a commercial vehicle is turning.
 While the pedestrian or cyclist may have the right-of-way and the truck most likely will be at fault for the accident if they hit them, these types of accidents are often deadly for those on the ground.

-Pedestrians and bicyclists are in grave danger of a serious injury or fatality if a large truck hits them.
-These injuries can be life altering and devastating for the victims and their families.
-Cases involving these types of accidents are complicated as there are several entities that may be financially responsible.
+Pedestrians and bicyclists are in grave danger of a severe injury or fatality if a large truck hits them.
+These injuries can be life-altering and devastating for the victims and their families.
+Cases involving these types of accidents are complicated because there may be multiple parties that may be financially responsible.

-Our team of truck accident lawyers at Rosenfeld Injury Lawyers has successfully represented many pedestrians and bicyclists that have been victims in truck accidents.
+Our team of truck accident lawyers at Rosenfeld Injury Lawyers LLC has successfully represented many pedestrians and bicyclists that have been victims of truck accidents.
 We will fight to get you and your family the highest award possible for your injuries.
-Contact us today to schedule an appointment with one of our experienced attorneys; no fee is ever charged unless we are able obtain financial compensation in your case.
+Contact us today to schedule an appointment with one of our experienced attorneys; no fee is ever charged until we obtain financial compensation in your case.